 - Walking tours, bike tours (a lot of destinations have free walking tours you can join in morning or evenings and great place to make solo travel friends)

 - In cafes, bars, restaurants are great places to make solo travel friends

-- On excursions, tours, trips, events
+- Make solo travel friends on excursions, tours, trips, events

 - By simply walking around and getting to talk to people